10 Common Plumbing Mistakes Homeowners Make (And How to Avoid Them)

 • Rubber gaskets warp and compress unevenly, causing leaks

 The correct technique is "hand tight plus a quarter turn" for most connections.
-Having the right plumbing tools makes a real difference here — a quality torque wrench or basin wrench helps you apply controlled, consistent pressure without overdoing it.
+Having the right plumbing tools makes a real difference here.
+A quality torque wrench or basin wrench helps you apply controlled, consistent pressure without overdoing it.

 3. Ignoring Small Leaks